jaysixco/azure-network-protocols/README.md

     4. Type: “\\dc-1” <br>
   insert screenshot <br>
-    5. Click on the different folders and you see which folders you can/can't access </strong><br>
+    5. Click on the different folders and you see which folders you can/can't access </strong><br> (for example, read-access will not allow us to write anything in it because we have set Permission only to read)

 <strong> Finish </strong>
 </p>